 - Projects that require maximum flexibility

-Backbone.js is another great JS framework that allows a large degree of flexibility that makes it a perfect solution for structured code.
+Backbone.js is another great library that allows a large degree of flexibility that makes it a perfect solution for structured code.
 It serves mainly as a supplying element for JS-heavy applications.
 One can use Backbone to integrate your custom events and collections to your existing application via a REST interface.

 It’s currently hosted on GitHub, available for use over a standard MIT license.
 At the moment of writing, it has 27.6 stars and 5.6 forks from the GitHub community.